Since 2009, the HR Community of Practice has been a place for human resources professionals across the university to collaborate, connect and learn.

-There are 280 members in the HR Community of Practice representing all major areas of the university.
+There are more than 300 members in the HR Community of Practice representing all major areas of the university.
 Membership is open to all human resources professionals at U-M ranging from generalists to business partners to higher levels of HR leadership.
 Participation in the programs offered through the Community of Practice is free.

-The group meets regularly in-person at various locations across the Ann Arbor campus and Michigan Medicine.
-Members also communicate and share resources through an online portal.
+The group meets regularly either virtually or in-person at various locations across the Ann Arbor campus and Michigan Medicine.
+Members also communicate and share resources using their Slack channel in umichWORKS.